A COVID-19 Vaccine Looks Promising — & Trump Had Nothing To Do With it

 While these results are a step in the right direction, they have not been peer-reviewed or published yet, and it's too soon to say for sure whether the promising early results will bear out.
 "We need to see the actual data, and we’re going to need longer-term results,” Jesse Goodman, a professor of medicine and infectious diseases at Georgetown University, told The New York Times.

-If all continues to go well, the Food and Drug Administration would need to give emergency use authorization before the vaccine could be distributed.
+If all continues to go well, the Food and Drug Administration and UK regulators would need to give emergency use authorisation before the vaccine could be distributed.
 Pfizer plans to ask the FDA to approve their vaccine candidate — which is a shot that's given in two doses, three weeks apart — in the third week of November.
 So far, no major safety concerns have been reported thus far in the trial.
 There are 11 other late-stage COVID-19 vaccine trials.